doriordan/skuber/README.md

 ## Features

+- Comprehensive support for Kubernetes API model represented as Scala case classes
-- Comprehensive set of case classes for representing core and extended Kubernetes resource kinds
+- Support for core, extensions and other Kubernetes API groups
 - Full support for converting resources between the case class and standard JSON representations
 - Client API for creating, reading, updating, removing, listing and watching resources on a Kubernetes cluster
 - The API is asynchronous and strongly typed e.g. `k8s get[Deployment]("nginx")` returns a value of type `Future[Deployment]`